Oracle Licensing

 The dissatisfaction was especially high in Europe, where over 90% of organizations surveyed in some countries planned to seek alternatives (such as OpenJDK distributions from vendors like Azul, IBM, Amazon, etc.).

-Scope of Commercial vs Personal Use: Itโ€™s important to delineate what a Java license requires.
+Scope of Commercial vs. Personal Use: Itโ€™s essential to clarify what a Java license entails.

 Under Oracleโ€™s policies: